Bobby Witt Jr. Player Props: Royals vs. Orioles

 Bobby Witt Jr. At The Plate

-- He has homered in nine games this year (14.5%), leaving the park in 3.7% of his plate appearances.
+- He has gone deep in 14.3% of his games this season, and 3.7% of his plate appearances.

-- Witt Jr. has picked up an RBI in 30.6% of his games this season, with two or more RBI in 6.5% of his games.
-He has also produced three or more runs in two contests.
+- In 30.2% of his games this season, Witt Jr. has picked up at least one RBI.
+In four of those games (6.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.